 Bill was a 23-year member of the Board of Directors for The Highlands Community and was the Property Manager of the Highlands for ten years.
 Working at the Highlands taught him the importance of working together for the common good of the community and the health and safety of the residents.
 Bill was the Controller and Chief Financial Officer at Montgomery Publishing for 22 years.
 Bill's work in finance has served him well in monitoring and working on the Township Budget and keeping costs down.

-Cynthia Jones is the Township’s newest supervisor.
-A native of North Queensland Australia, Cynthia and her husband, Ken, immigrated to the U.S. in 1994.
+Cynthia Jones is a native of North Queensland Australia, Cynthia and her husband, Ken, immigrated to the U.S. in 1994.
 They moved to their current New Britain home in 1998 and became U.S. citizens in 2010.

 As an immigrant who successfully navigated the path to U.S. citizenship, Cynthia has a deep commitment to American society and democracy and says it was a profound honor to become a member of our diverse nation, sharing in a commitment to building a bright future.
 She has always been passionate about American politics and is excited for the opportunity to play an active role in shaping the community she has loved for more than 20 years.